UPPMAX/bianca_workshops/docs/beginner/modules.md

     - Can load a module
     - Practice loading the `bioinfo-tools` module first
     - Extra: Can find pre-installed software from the documentation
-    - Extra: Can find pre-installed databases from the documentation

 ???- question "For teachers"